Computing the Reachability Value of Posterior-Deterministic POMDPs: Introduction

-The search for tractable classes has resulted in several restricted models.
+The search for classes with decidable value approximation has resulted in several restricted models.
 At one extreme, \emph{fully observable Markov decision processes (MDPs)} admit polynomial-time algorithms for reachability and discounted objectives.
-Decidable classes with some actual partial observability include \emph{revealing POMDPs}~\cite{BFGHPV25}, where the structure of information revelation is constrained.
+Decidable classes with genuine partial observability include \emph{revealing POMDPs}~\cite{BFGHPV25}, where observations are constrained so that information can only be revealed according to a fixed structure.
 On a related but distinct note, \emph{multiple-environment MDPs} (MEMDPs)~\cite{RS14,CDRS25} allow to study robustness across uncertain transition dynamics.
 Importantly, MEMDPs are not POMDPs: the agent knows the state but faces uncertainty about the environment's parameters.

 A notable class is that of \emph{deterministic POMDPs}~\cite{LittmanThesis,Bon09}.
 Here, transition and observation functions are required to be deterministic functions of state-action pairs.
 Deterministic POMDPs also admit decidable value approximation. \emph{Quasi-deterministic POMDPs}~\cite{BC09} weaken these restrictions by only requiring the transition function to be deterministic.